 - Open the Chrome browser.

 - On the left-hand panel, click on About Chrome.

 - If your PC is connected to the internet, then Chrome will automatically update itself.

-- After Chrome browser updates, re-launch the browser.
+- After the Chrome browser updates, re-launch the browser.

 Now, with the latest build Chrome should work smoothly on Windows 11.

-Depending on your browsing activities, Chrome prepares preload pages which you will visit regularly.
+Depending on your browsing activities, Chrome prepares preload pages that you will visit regularly.
 There is a dedicated option for Preload pages that you have to disable.